 The DST structure is widely considered like-kind for a 1031 exchange under IRC Revenue Ruling 2004-86.
 Although the DST structure is sound, not every property purchased by a DST sponsor is acquired at a price that makes sense considering the market.

 One of our Kay Properties analyst and due diligence teams’ favorite thing to do is analyze how a property was purchased compared to other sales in the market place.
-You would be shocked to see how often properties are being overpaid for by sponsors due to the fact that they are obligated to bring out new product for investors even if the buying opportunities don’t make sense.
+You would be shocked to see how often properties are being overpaid for by sponsors due to the fact that they are obligated to bring out new products for investors even if the buying opportunities don’t make sense.
 It’s a Delaware Statutory Trust risk that is often overlooked.

 These are two problems that we see in the DST industry that need to be properly understood.
-We believe that apart from providing an understanding of these Delaware Statutory Trust risks, empowering investors with the proper information we believe investors are able to make the right choices for their particular situation.
+We believe that apart from providing an understanding of these Delaware Statutory Trust risks, empowering investors with the proper information enables them to make the right choices for their particular situation.
 If you are interested in learning more about our DST offering comparative analysis and want to see the various offerings side by side, feel free to reach out to us by emailing firstname.lastname@example.org, visiting our website at www.kpi1031.com or calling us at (855)466-5927.